vmware-tanzu/velero/site/docs/master/overview-plugins.md

 Velero has a plugin system which allows integration with a variety of providers for backup storage and volume snapshot operations.

-During install, Velero requires that at least one plugin is added (with the `-plugins` flag).
+During install, Velero requires that at least one plugin is added (with the `--plugins` flag).
 The plugin will be either of the type object store or volume snapshotter, or a plugin that contains both.
 An exception to this is that when the user is not configuring a backup storage location or a snapshot storage location at the time of install, this flag is optional.

 Any plugin can be added after Velero has been installed by using the command `velero plugin add <registry/image:version>`.